 Actuarial valuation of the Retirement System is a joint effort of the Retirement System and an independent consulting actuarial firm employed under contract by the Retirement Board.
 Before the valuation is conducted, the consulting actuarial firm recommends three long-term economic assumptions based on the experience of the plan.
-These economic assumptions include a long-term investment earnings assumption, a long-term wage/inflation assumption and a long-term consumer price index assumption.
+These economic assumptions include a longterm investment earnings assumption, a long-term wage/inflation assumption and a long-term consumer price index assumption.
 At its November 2008 meeting, after review of the analysis and recommendation prepared by the consulting actuarial firm, the Retirement Board reduced the plan's long-term investment earnings assumption from 8.00% to 7.75%.
-The Retirement Board did not change the other two long-term economic assumptions.
+The Retirement Board did not change the other two long-term economic assumptions, leaving the long-term wage/inflation assumption at 4.50% per annum and the consumer price index assumption at 3.25% per anum.
 These economic assumptions along with periodic demographic studies are utilized to prepare the valuation of the plan each year.
 The latest report as of June 30, 2008 was issued in January 2009.
 Upon receipt of the consulting actuarial firm's valuation report, Retirement System staff provides a recommendation to the Retirement Board as to the Retirement Board's acceptance of the consulting actuary's valuation report.
 In connection with such acceptance, the Retirement Board acts to set the annual employer contribution rates required by the Retirement System as detailed in the report.